ilham-mmr/react-simple-todo-app/README.md

 # React Simple Todo App
-This is the repository for my react study
+This is the repository for my react study.
+This app implements useState and useEffect hooks.

 ## App Preview